Environmental Engineering Technician

 An environmental engineering technician collects environmental samples from the air, ground, or water.
-Through their testing they strive to contain, mitigate, or clean up pollution.
+Additionally, through their testing they strive to contain, mitigate, or clean up pollution.
+Watch a video to learn what an environmental engineer does.

 How to Become an Environmental Engineering Technician

-Normally an environmental engineering technicians can gain employment holding an associate’s degree in environmental engineering or a related field.
-Community colleges teach courses in mathematics, chemistry, solid and hazardous waste, and environmental biology.
-Programs are offered in vocational and technical schools as well.
-Some environmental engineering technicians are hired with a bachelor’s degree in a natural science like chemistry or biology.
+Normally environmental engineering technicians can gain employment holding an associate’s degree in environmental engineering or a related field.
+Though community colleges may offer courses in environmental engineering, programs are also offered in vocational and technical schools.
+However, some environmental engineering technicians are hired with a bachelor’s degree in a natural science like chemistry or biology.
+A newly hired environmental engineering technician starts out as a trainee and gains experience to handle more responsibility.
+Those with bachelor’s degrees often go on to obtain an engineering position and some are then promoted to supervisory positions.

 Job Description of an Environmental Engineering Technician

-They set up and modify equipment used for cleaning up or preventing environmental pollution and keep the laboratory adequately supplied with material and equipment through ordering from vendors.
-They arrange to dispose of hazardous materials such as asbestos and lead and inspect facilities to assure proper compliance with regulations to govern substances are observed.
+Technicians set up and modify equipment used for cleaning up or preventing environmental pollution.
+Additionally, they keep the laboratory adequately supplied with material and equipment through ordering from vendors.
+They also arrange to dispose of hazardous materials such as asbestos and lead and inspect facilities to assure proper compliance with regulations to govern substances are observed.
+These techs record all the information they gather including all photographs.

-These techs record all information gathered from testing results and document all data and photographs.
-An environmental engineering technician needs the skills of observation, listening, reading and critical thinking.
+In addition, they also need the skills of observation, listening, reading and critical thinking.
 Because they work under engineers as part of a team, they require good communication skills and the ability to interact with superiors and co-workers.

 Environmental Technician Career Video Transcript

 Environmental pollution makes headlines in the news from time to time, but it’s the top concern every day for environmental engineering technicians.
-They run the equipment and collect test samples that monitor air and water quality to help keep the public healthy and secure.
+They also run the equipment and collect test samples that monitor air and water quality to help keep the public healthy and secure.
 Environmental engineering technicians carry out the plans that environmental engineers develop.
 They operate equipment used to prevent or clean up environmental pollution, and modify the equipment to meet a particular need.
 They collect air and water samples, and work to mitigate sources of environmental pollution, including lead, asbestos, and other hazardous materials.

 In laboratories, and when inspecting facilities for compliance, these technicians record observations and test results.
-Some are responsible for maintaining supplies in their laboratories.
+Additionally, some are responsible for maintaining supplies in their laboratories.
 Most technicians work full-time, regular business hours, in labs.
 If called on to contain a major environmental threat, or perform other work in a remote location, longer hours are common.

 Environmental engineering technicians can be exposed to hazards, and may need to wear hazmat suits, heavy rubber boots, and sometimes respirators, even in warm weather.
 Most environmental engineering technicians work in engineering services, consulting services, government, waste management, and manufacturing.
 An associate’s degree in environmental engineering technology or a related field is required to enter the field.
 High school science and math courses are helpful.